donsolana/Management_Intelligence/README.md

 ## disclaimer:
 * This app accompanied an academic paper submitted by Dolu Solana for completion of his undergraduate degree.
-* The app is designed to showcase the possibilities of Quantitative analysis to Management decision making.
+* The app is designed to showcase the possibilities of Quantitative analysis in Management decision making.